 David has a long-standing interest in the convergence of Christian theology and communication practice.
 A current interest centers on the presence and function of religiously-informed language in everyday talk.
 The use of this kind of language appears to have grown over the past several years and has become a pervasive form of expression in North America.

 One instance of this pervasiveness is evidenced in the phrase, "Oh my God."
-David is produced a short documentary film about the use of this phrase through a production partnership in 2014-2015 and is currently working on an audio documentary.
+David produced a short documentary film about the use of this phrase through a production partnership in 2014-2015 and is currently working on a long-form audio documentary.

 Balzer, David.
 "Reviews."
 Rev. of The Technological Imperative in Canada: An Intellectual History, by R. Douglas Francis.
 Manitoba History, the Journal of the Manitoba Historical Society 64 Fall 2010: 37-38.
 Print.

 David was host and producer of CMU's weekly radio program, Sunday@CMU from 2009-2013.
 David currently harnesses his expertise in interview-based storytelling for a segment of the program each week with his students.